 IC 443 is a Galactic supernova remnant in Gemini.
 It is also known as the Jellyfish Nebula.
 The nebula is approximately 5,000 light years from Earth.
 It can be found near the bright star Eta Geminorum.

-The supernova explosion that resulted in the creation of the nebula also created a neutron star, and it is believed to have been a Type II supernova, a violent explosion of a massive progenitor star.
+The supernova event that resulted in the creation of the nebula also created a neutron star, and it is believed to have been a Type II supernova, a dramatic end of a massive progenitor star.

 It got the name Medusa because the filaments of glowing gas are evocative of the serpent hair of the Gorgon Medusa, a monster from the myth of Perseus whose gaze would turn people to stone.